-The DNR has allocated $14.5 million in funds for municipalities to utilize in replacing lead water service laterals.
-The Sheboygan Water Utility applied for the 2017 Wisconsin Department of Natural Resource (WDNR) program and is receiving $335,000 to benefit customers in Sheboygan.
+The DNR has allocated funds for municipalities to utilize in replacing lead water service laterals.
+The Sheboygan Water Utility applied for the Wisconsin Department of Natural Resource (WDNR) program and is receiving funds to benefit customers in Sheboygan.

-The WDNR determined requirements for lead water service lateral replacements, and the Utility is targeting lead service lateral replacement in four specific areas for 2017:
+The WDNR determined requirements for lead water service lateral replacements, and the Utility is targeting lead service lateral replacement in four specific areas:

 Schools and Daycares: Schools and licensed or certified daycares who have a lead water service lateral can qualify for complete lead lateral replacement under the program.

-Disrupted lead water laterals: Lead water laterals may get disturbed when underground utilities are installed, replaced, or repaired.
+Disrupted lead water laterals (residential): Lead water laterals may get disturbed when underground utilities are installed, replaced, or repaired.
 Any physical contact with or around the lateral can cause damage to it, whether through handling, moving, lifting, bending, or point load.
 There is growing evidence that disruption of an old lead water lateral can release particulate lead, which is not prevented by the interior phosphate coating within the lead pipe.
 Customers who replace a disrupted or likely to be disrupted lead water service lateral can qualify for a rebate paid directly to their prequalified plumber of up to $2,500.

-Routine lead water lateral failures: Each year, a number of lead water service laterals fail and begin to leak.
+Routine lead water lateral failures (residential): Each year, a number of lead water service laterals fail and begin to leak.
 Through the program, customers who replace the lead lateral with a modern material, may qualify for a rebate paid directly to their prequalified plumber of up to $2,500.

-Inoperable emergency shutoff valves (curb stops): From routine wear, the emergency shutoff valve on water service laterals can become inoperable.
+Inoperable emergency shutoff valves (residential): From routine wear, the emergency shutoff valve on water service laterals can become inoperable.
 Customers who replace a lead water service lateral under this category may qualify for a rebate paid directly to their prequalified plumber of up to $2,500.
 A limit of three laterals may qualify per property owner.